 His prescient calls about stocks and the market, in general, have earned him the nickname “The Oracle of Omaha,” in honor of the Nebraska city where he resides.
-Buffett’s most recent market prediction might seem like his most dramatic.
-In September 2017, Buffett predicted that by 2117, the Dow Jones industrial average would hit 1,000,000.
+Buffett offered one of his most dramatic market predictions in September 2017, when he predicted that by 2117, the Dow Jones industrial average would hit 1,000,000.

 While Buffett won’t be around to see if his prediction will come true, it reflects his lifelong belief in the strength of the American economy and the long-term resilience of the U.S. stock market.
 Here’s a look at some of his most successful and biggest investment predictions.

-In 2011, Bank of America was suffering from the after effects of the subprime mortgage crisis.
-Mr. Buffett swung into action that August and bought a significant position in the company.
-At the time, the stock was trading at below $7 per share, down from $19 the prior year.
-Through his investment firm Berkshire Hathaway, Buffett bought $5 billion in preferred shares in Bank of America.
+In 2011, Bank of America was suffering from the aftershocks of the subprime mortgage crisis.
+With the stock trading below $7 per share compared to $19 the year before, Buffett smelled a bargain and bought $5 billion in preferred shares in Bank of America.

-The preferred shares paid a hefty 6 percent dividend, resulting in $336 million in annual interest payments to the company.
+The preferred shares paid a hefty 6% yield, resulting in $336 million in annual dividend payments to the company.
 Even better, the preferred stock came with warrants that allowed Buffett to buy 700 million shares of Bank of America at $7.14 per share.

 Buffett told Forbes magazine in late 1974, when the Dow was below 600, that he viewed the market “…like an oversexed guy in a harem.
 This is the time to start investing.”

 Buffett confidently predicted that stock market returns for the following 17 years would be nothing like the previous 17 years.
-In fact, he suggested that the “most probable return” for the next 17 years would be 6 percent.
+In fact, he suggested that the “most probable return” for the next 17 years would be 6%.

-By 2016, at the end of the 17-year period, stocks had returned 5.9 percent — an amazingly accurate prediction over such a long time period.
+By 2016, at the end of the 17-year period, stocks had returned 5.9% — an amazingly accurate prediction over such a long time period.

 Index Funds Will Outperform Hedge Funds

-Perhaps Buffett’s most dramatic prediction came in 2007, when he offered to bet $500,000 that over the following 10 years, the S&P 500 index would outperform a portfolio of hedge funds, when measured net of fees.
+What might have been Buffett’s most dramatic prediction came in 2007, when he offered to bet $500,000 that over the following 10 years, the S&P 500 index would outperform a portfolio of hedge funds when fees were included.
 Hedge fund manager Ted Seides, of Protege Partners, took the bet.

 When 2017 rolled around, Seides was the one who had to pay up.
 In fact, the bet was so lopsided that Seides conceded the wager before the entire 10 years had expired.
-At that point, Seides’ collection of funds had earned just 2.2 percent per year, while the S&P 500 index had earned more than 7 percent per year, thus supporting Buffett’s point that indexing typically can beat actively managed funds.
+At that point, Seides’ collection of funds had earned just 2.2% per year, while the S&P 500 index had earned more than 7% per year, thus supporting Buffett’s point that indexing typically can beat actively managed funds.

-In late September 2008, Buffett made a move to take advantage of the nation’s financial crisis.
-Investment bank Goldman Sachs was floundering and needed funding.
-Predicting that Goldman Sachs could not only survive but thrive, Buffett invested $5 billion in the company.
-In exchange, Goldman Sachs gave Buffett preferred shares that paid an amazing 10 percent per year in income.
+In late September 2008, investment bank Goldman Sachs was a wounded giant caught in the vortex of the financial implosion it helped create.
+Predicting that Goldman Sachs would not only survive but thrive, Buffett invested $5 billion in the company.
+In exchange, Goldman Sachs gave Buffett preferred shares that paid an amazing 10% per year in income.